jamescommons/rowhammer/README.md

 ### Inducing disturbance errors programmatically

-Suppose that a byte at address $X$ resides physically in row 2 of a particular bank in DRAM.
-If we wanted to flip bits in adjacent rows, we would have to repeatedly read from address $X$.
-We can write a very simple program in assembly that does this \[2\]:
+Suppose that a byte at address X resides physically in row 2 of a particular bank in DRAM.
+If we wanted to flip bits in adjacent rows, we would have to repeatedly read from address X. We can write a very simple program in assembly that does this \[2\]:

 ```asm